HridoyHazard/Compiler-Construction/README.md

 you'll get some lab code in this repo, before checking these code i strongly suggests you to try yourself first and then check these code if you can't solve...

 ### Installing Necessary Software
-*Bison 3
+* Bison 3
-*Mingw Compiler
+* Mingw Compiler
-*Vscode
+* Vscode

 ### Setup Environmnet Variable
-First You Need to Set the path for bison and mingw compiler
+# First You Need to Set the path for bison and mingw compiler, let's show you how to set it.

 <p align="center">
   <b>start and write variable</b><br>